nascal3/chucknorris-vue/README.md

 - Improved tests coverage.
 - Make the categories filter to allow more than one selection.
 - Add an infinite scroll to the details container to save on memory when fetching details.
-- Caching the filter results to improve performance when fetching details.
+- Caching the filter results to improve performance when fetching details (using state management).
 - Add loading animation when fetching details.